21.1. Introduction

 pip install sundials4py

 The default build of sundials4py that is distributed as a binary wheel uses double precision real types and 64-bit indices.
 To install SUNDIALS with different precisions and index sizes, you can build from source wheels instead of using the pre-built binary wheels.
-When building from source wheels instead of binary wheels, you can customize the SUNDIALS precision (real type) and index type at build time by passing the CMake arguments in environment variables when running pip.
+When building from source wheels instead of binary wheels, you can customize the SUNDIALS precision (real type) and index type at build time by passing the CMake arguments in an environment variable when running pip.
 For example:

 export CMAKE_ARGS="-DSUNDIALS_PRECISION=SINGLE -DSUNDIALS_INDEX_SIZE=64"